International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-A well-functioning global market for food plays a role in alleviating hunger, complementing other efforts, such as increasing ODA and OOFs to the agricultural sector (see Development financing).
+A well-functioning global market supports hunger alleviation, complementing efforts, such as increasing ODA and OOFs to the agricultural sector (see Development financing).

 The goal to end hunger is falling further behind schedule